quynhhn93/poolclub-v1/Data-deletion-instructions.md

 1. Login the game
 2. Click on your avatar in the upper left corner of the screen
 3. Click button "Delete"
-4. Enter the captcha and press execute to complete the deletion.
+4. Enter the captcha and press execute to complete the deletion
 5. Congratulations, you have successfully deleted your app activities and data from the app.